Things To Do

 Weather

-Sudbury experiences a temperate maritime climate characterized by mild summers and cool winters.
-Average temperatures range from 3°C (37°F) in winter to 23°C (73°F) in summer.
-Rain is fairly common throughout the year, with the wettest months typically being November and December.
-Spring and summer offer the most pleasant weather for outdoor activities.
+Sudbury experiences a temperate maritime climate with mild summers and cool winters.
+Rain is fairly evenly distributed throughout the year, with the wettest months typically in autumn and winter.
+Spring and autumn bring comfortable temperatures suitable for outdoor activities, while summer days can be warm but not consistently hot.

 How to Behave